Machine-Learning-AL3451-61-22-26-Sec-B/Info-squad/week5/readme.md

-# Naive Bayes Classifier for IMDb Review Classification
+# Naive Bayes Classifier using dataset

 ## Introduction
 This application is a Naive Bayes classifier designed to predict whether an IMDb review is positive or negative based on its sentiment.
 It utilizes the Multinomial Naive Bayes algorithm for classification.